 Point Plan To Ensure Equity and Fair Access

 METRO’s Title VI program includes customized tactics to meet and exceed federal civil rights requirements through general compliance tasks, a comprehensive public participation plan, an enhanced Language Assistance Plan and ongoing transit service standards monitoring.
 Title VI “prohibits discrimination on the basis of race, color or national origin in any program or activity that receives Federal funds or other Federal financial assistance.”

 In addition, METRO is actively engaging the community in ongoing outreach concerning various transit services, including the R.I.D.E.
-2020 – Route Innovation, Development and Evaluation – transit network launch slated for Spring 2022.
+2020 – Route Innovation, Development and Evaluation – transit network launch slated for Summer 2022.

 In partnership with local municipalities and health care institutions, METRO is implementing innovative transit services to meet transportation needs in the community, such as vanpool service, microtransit service and a coming-soon Rides to Wellness service.